minamide-group/regex-matching-analyzer/README.md

   + Otherwise
   Pattern A

 - Pattern A: Read up to 3 characters of digits which is less than or equal to 7, and then parse it as octal code.
 The rest of digits are parsed as just expressions that represent the numeral.
-- Pattern B: Parse as back references.
-If the specified index is larger then the number of capturing groups in the whole expressions, then an error occur.
+- Pattern B: Parse it as back references.
+If the specified index is larger then the number of capturing groups in the whole expressions, then an error occurs.

 ### Modifiers in PCRE Style
-The following modifiers are supported.
+The following modifiers are supported:
 - `i`: Ignore the case of letters
 - `s`: `.` become to match newline characters
-- `U`: Reverse greediness of repetitions
+- `U`: Reverse greediness of repetition

 ## Algorithm to Simulate Backtracking